penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-extend-tools-with-code.md

 ```

+> [!NOTE]
+> Agent prompt best practices:
+> - Be descriptive as possible with the steps you want the agent to perform
+> - Organizing the instructions with section titles gives the agent hint on how to group the its steps
+> -  Files uploaded to an ACA Python interpreter session will be located at the directory **/mnt/data/**, be sure to include this when referencing files in your system prompt to ensure the agent knows where to find the file
+> - When downloading a file from an ACA Python interpreter session, the file will be located at the directory **'/mnt/data/** (the same directory as uploaded files).
+More on working with files in an ACA session [Work with files](https://learn.microsoft.com/en-us/azure/container-apps/sessions-code-interpreter#work-with-files)

 ### Step 2 - Add the Document Analysis tool to your agent

 1. On the designer, inside the agent, select the plus sign (+) under **Add tool**.